damianhakert/damianhakert.github.io/source/jobs/service-engineer/index.md

 ## Responsibilities

-* Engage with our customers—anything from a small advertising firm or a university, to Fortune 100 clients.
+* Engage with our customers—anything from a small advertising firm or a university, to Fortune 100 clients
-* Communicate via email and video conferencing with potential and current clients.
+* Communicate via email and video conferencing with potential and current clients
-* Maintain GitLab.com and our other services.
+* Maintain GitLab.com and our other services such as GitHost.io
-* Participate in the rotating "on-call" list to provide 24/7 emergency response availability .
+* Participate in the rotating "on-call" list to provide 24/7 emergency response availability
-* Ensure that everything we learn from running GitLab.com is set as default or communicated to our users.
+* Ensure that everything we learn from running GitLab.com is set as default or communicated to our users
-* Write and update documentation based on customer interactions.
+* Write and update documentation based on customer interactions
-* Submit and comment on feature requests based on customer interactions.
+* Submit and comment on feature requests based on customer interactions
+* Create merge requests to fix bugs

 More information can be found on the [support page in the handbook](https://about.gitlab.com/handbook/support/).

 ### Senior Service Engineer
-Senior Service Engineers are experienced Service Engineers who:
+Senior Service Engineers are experienced Service Engineers who

 * have deep knowledge of GitLab internals and a variety of possible configurations
 * train new Service Engineers